ubicomplab/rPPG-Toolbox/README.md

 # Datasets
-The toolbox supports four datasets, which are SCAMPS, UBFC, PURE, BP4D+, UBFC-Phys and MMPD.
-Cite corresponding papers when using.
-For now, we only recommend training with UBFC, PURE or SCAMPS due to the level of synchronization and volume of the dataset. **In order to use this dataset in a deep model, you should organize the files as follows:**
+The toolbox supports six datasets, namely SCAMPS, UBFC, PURE, BP4D+, UBFC-Phys, and MMPD.
+Please cite the corresponding papers when using these datasets.
+For now, we recommend training with UBFC, PURE, or SCAMPS due to the level of synchronization and volume of the datasets. **To use these datasets in a deep learning model, you should organize the files as follows.**
 * [MMPD](https://github.com/McJackTang/MMPD_rPPG_dataset)
     * Jiankai Tang, Kequan Chen, Yuntao Wang, Yuanchun Shi, Shwetak Patel, Daniel McDuff, Xin Liu, "MMPD: Multi-Domain Mobile Video Physiology Dataset", IEEE EMBC, 2023
     -----------------